 How to Repair a Lawn & Seed Bare Patches

 Water's only part of what you need to fix those dead spots in your lawn and keep them from coming back.

 Bald.
 Bare.
 Thin.
 Whatever you call it, one thing is certain: Patchy lawns stink.
 Until automatic, self-repairing lawns are invented, we've got the next best thing — quick and easy bare spot repair.
 Read on for the simple how-to, plus a few extras for keeping your lawn looking lush even longer.

 Quick Guide to Lawn Repair

-- Patch your lawn.
-Repair thin or bare spots with Scotts® EZ Seed® Patch & Repair.
-Rake to loosen the soil, apply EZ Seed®, then water.
-Exception: If you have a St. Augustine lawn, it’s best to pull up dead turf or edge out bare spots.
+1. Patch your lawn.
+Repair thin or bare spots with Scotts® EZ Seed® Patch & Repair or Scotts® Sprouts™.
+Both are great solutions, but take two different approaches (more below).
+There is one exception: If you have a St. Augustine lawn, it’s best to pull up dead turf or edge out bare spots.
 Apply Scotts® EZ Patch™ Lawn Repair for St. Augustine Lawns then place new sod or plugs.

 How to Repair and Seed Your Lawn